wolfej17/Color-Weight-Audio-Engine/README.md

 # Color-Weight-Audio-Engine
 Windows-based reusable audio engine.
-A good starting point for building an audio engine that wraps the Wwise SDK.
+A good starting point to build an audio engine that wraps the Wwise SDK.